 All in a Day’s Work

-Before the day is over, it’s time to share a quick update in Ecclesiastical Sewing on the newest Ecclesiastical Embroidery Design project for the Easter Pulpit Fall https://ecclesiasticalsewing.wordpress.com/2014/08/08/93/.
+All in a Day’s Work: Before the day is over, it’s time to share a quick update on Ecclesiastical Sewing on the newest Ecclesiastical Embroidery Design project for the Easter Pulpit Fall.
 This is the design I shared a few days ago.
 After a few detours, tonight I am happy to announce the linen is in the frame.
 With any luck, by tomorrow, the pouncing and tracing will be finished.

 This framing up for the first time was a little tricky.
-The reason being that not only is the linen in the frame, but there is also a layer of Kona Cotton behind the Alabaster Linen from Hedgehog Handworks.
+The reason is that not only is the linen in the frame but there is also a layer of Kona Cotton behind the Alabaster Linen from Hedgehog Handworks.
 This layer of Kona Cotton is used as a backing and support.
-There is a little trick to getting two layers in the frame at once, and in keeping the layers together.
-Mot of the time, the frame was flipped over to the back side.
+There is a little trick to getting two layers in the frame at once and keeping the layers together.
+Most of the time, the frame was flipped over to the backside.
 This might not be the correct or intended way to frame projects with the Millennium Frame, but it worked for this project.
 Working on the back side ensured that the lining layer of fabric stayed together properly with the linen.
 The first several attempts resulted in the lining fabric having big gaps and sagging on the back side.
-The next time I frame something up with this frame, perhaps the two layer should be basted together first.
+The next time I frame something up with this frame, perhaps the two-layer should be basted together first.
 It is one of those things that were thought of as the struggles commenced with battling two layers of fabrics, but I was in a hurry and did not stop to take the time needed for the basting.
 Lesson learned.
 Next time stop, grab the thread, and baste layers together.
 Besides, it does have to be done at some point.
 Since I did not baste at the beginning, it will need to be done later on.

 Well, the night is coming to an end.
 More updates tomorrow.
 And more photos, too.